-As a result of research in the field of dependencies of our partner, the Dependency Study Department, a Self-Assessment Test was developed.
-This site offers assistance to people who may have problems related to the gambling, a detailed analysis of existing models of game behavior and assistance in developing self-help strategies.
+As a result of research in the field of dependencies of our partner, the Dependency Study Department, a Self-Assessment Test was developed to help with the gambling problem.
+This site offers assistance to people who may have problems related to the gambling, a detailed analysis of existing models of game behavior and assistance in developing self-gambling help strategies.

 In addition, you can also help yourself if you have gambling problems by use of blocking software, such as Cyberpatrol, Cybersitter and K9 Web Protection, which can prevent access to gambling sites.